Data Science Dojo hosted a data science interview AMA. It was a great opportunity to learn about data science career options, job roles, and skills.

 The Data Engineer is dedicated to deploying analytic solutions in the real world through front-end applications.
 A Data engineer should be able to set up the infrastructure for large amounts of data and possess strong software engineering skills.

-Here are some of the example questions and answers presented at the end of the AMA to give candidates an idea about what to expect and how to best prepare for the interview.
+Here are some of the example Data Science interview questions and answers presented at the end of the AMA to give candidates an idea about what to expect and how to best prepare for the interview.

 Math & Stats